MD32764/Certifications/README.md

 ## Certifications
 > List of Courses and Certificates
-> Click on the hyperlinks to verify the credentials.
-Pdfs of the certificate can also be viewed in the certificate folder.
+> >Click on the hyperlinks to verify the credentials.
+Offline pdfs of the certificates can also be viewed in the "certificates_pdf" folder.

 | Course                        | Instructor               | Status  | Verify Credentials  |